Best 4-year fixed mortgage rates

 Looking at historical mortgage rates is a good way to understand which mortgage terms generally attract the lowest rates.
 Historical rates also help you understand whether rates are currently higher or lower than they have been in the past.

-Here are the lowest 4-year fixed rates in Canada for the last several years, compared to several other mortgage terms.
+Here are the lowest 4-year fixed rates of the year in Canada for the last several years, compared to several other mortgage terms.